 Alternatives to Air Travel

-The Covid-19 period has taught us that businesses can achieve great things whilst working remotely without the need for travel.
+The pandemic has taught us that businesses can achieve great things whilst working remotely without the need for travel.
 Video conferencing has become a viable alternative for meetings, discussions, and interviews.
 Exhibitions have been successfully installed with artists and curators instructing third parties how to hang and present works.
 Sales platforms, experiencing exhibitions virtually and talks programmes have also proved to be able to operate successfully online.

 Here, you can watch a remote exhibition installation at M+ in Hong Kong.
 Working across three time zones, and via video conferencing, artist Shirley Tse (based in LA) and guest curator Christina Li (based in Amsterdam) worked with the installation team in Hong Kong to install Shirley Tse: Stakes and Holders.

-Rail travel is the fastest and most practical alternative to flying.
+Travelling by rail is the fastest and most practical alternative to flying.
 It can also be a less stressful and more productive way to travel.

-Many people consider flying as the only quick solution to travelling but with careful planning this does not have to be so.
+Many people consider flying as the only quick solution to travelling, but with careful planning this does not have to be so.
 If you factor in the time it takes to travel to and from airports, alongside time spent in transit in an airport, the time difference between a short haul flight and a long distance train journey can be negligible.

 In well connected places such as Europe, America and parts of Asia, short-haul or internal flights can be replaced by train travel which produces a fraction of the emissions compared to flying.

 For example, comparing three different options for travelling between London and Basel produces widely divergent results.
-This data demonstrates that travelling from London to Basel via train produces only 3.4 kg of CO2e, compared with 110 kg of CO2 from a person flying in an economy seat.
+This data demonstrates that travelling from London to Basel via train produces only 3.4 kg of CO2e, compared with 110 kg of CO2e from a person flying in an economy seat.
 With just a slight increase in journey time, there is a substantial carbon saving.

 There are promising examples of low-carbon technological innovations that could radically transform travel.
 However, it is unlikely that these proposed alternatives will be commercially viable within the 2030 timeline.
 Unfortunately, mitigating emissions from air travel is fraught with difficult issues, and each potential solution comes with its own substantial barriers to adoption.